dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part4MeetSnure/index.md

 weight: 3
 ---

-Raw notes for now.
-Will update when ChatGPT is back up

-Czolg stabs the two-header three times and kills it.
-ADC waves his staff and creates an ice storm on top of the giants near the throne Beholderkin moves forward and lasers the fire giant to the north.
+Czolg took the lead, stabbing the two-headed monster three times and killing it.
+ADC was not far behind, waving his staff and creating an ice storm on top of the giants near the throne.
+Meanwhile, the beholderkin moved forward and used its laser to attack the fire giant to the north.

-Silvius mocks the fire giant
-Czolg yells out “Why don’t you come out here”
-At the end of the hallway hear a deep dark voice saying “You wish us to come… we will come” Fire giant with a large crown steps down from throne and walks through a hidden door to the back.
-Two other fire giants followed.
+Silvius taunted the fire giant and Czolg begain calling out to them to come out and face them.
+Suddenly, a deep, dark voice echoed through the room, saying "You wish us to come… we will come."
+A fire giant with a large crown stepped down from the throne and walked through a hidden door at the back of the room, followed by two more fire giants.

-Silvius saw and told the others they could come from anywhere Fire dogs charged from the north.
-Czolg stopped one with panzerfaust.
-Three others surrounded Silvius Two fire giants from the north each threw a boulder hitting Czolg Czolg after taking the hits “we may need to get back to the bridge” Beholder and Fennuris shoot the fire dogs
+Silvius realized that they could come from anywhere, and as if on cue, fire dogs charged from the north.
+Czolg managed to stop one with a panzerfaust, but three others surrounded Silvius.
+The fire giants from the north each threw a boulder at Czolg, leaving him battered.
+"We may need to get back to the bridge," he said.

-Fennuris drops her now after the first shot.
-Catches it in mid air and fired two more shots at the fire dogs Kalinar rips out three blasts and kills a fire dog Silvius prays to Ilmater and kills another fire dog The two remaining fire dogs breath fire and burn Czolg, Kazik, and Silvius Silvius hangs on to his prayer
+ADC's Beholder and Fennuris took aim at the fire dogs, with Fennuris dropping her weapon after the first shot, but she quickly caught it mid-air and fired two more shots, killing the fire dogs.
+Kalinar unleashed three blasts, killing another fire dog.
+Silvius prayed to Ilmater and killed yet another fire dog.

-Suddenly more fire dogs pour out from a behind a tapestry on the southern wall Fire dogs bite ADC, Fennuris, Oscarn, and the Beholderkin Oscorn’s light of dawn burns the Snure
+The two remaining fire dogs breathed fire, catching Czolg, Kazik, and Silvius in cross fire of flames.
+But Silvius held on to his prayer, and suddenly, more fire dogs poured out from behind a tapestry on the southern wall.
+They bit ADC, Fennuris, Oscarn, and the beholderkin, but Oscorn managed to use his "light of dawn" to burn the Snure and heal everyone, including Kazik.

-Oscorn says a healing prayer.
-Healing everyone and wakes up Kazik ADC tolls the dead on a healthy looking fire dog Kalinar dodges a fire dog bite, grabs Fennuris, says “I’ll get us somewhere safe” and they both disappear in a crack of thunder as the fire dogs let out a yelp in pain.
-Reappears near the tapestry where the fire dogs appeared
-Silvius ran around the fire dogs allowing Ilmater to lash out at each of them.
-Also hits a fire dog Fire dogs start to attack.
-One is killed by Ilmater’s spirits The remaining fire dogs breathed fire at Silvius, ADC, Kazik, and Oscorn “It’s not safe!!”
-Kalinar tells as he runs back to the group “It wasn’t safe here either!”
-ADC replies while patting out small flames on his robe.
+Kalinar grabbed Fennuris and disappeared in a crack of thunder, reappearing near the tapestry where the fire dogs appeared.
+Silvius ran around the fire dogs, allowing Ilmater to lash out at each of them, also killing another fire dog.
+The fire dogs started to attack, but one was killed by Ilmater's spirits.
+The remaining fire dogs breathed fire at Silvius, ADC, Kazik, and Oscarn.
+"It's not safe!!"
+Kalinar yelled as he ran back to the group.
+"It wasn't safe here either!"
+ADC replied while putting out small flames on his robe.

-Czolg crumbles a fire dog with his spear than stabs a fire giant Czolg tells Oscorn “we need to go!”
-ADC waves his staff again and creates a wall of ice through three fire giants near Fennuris and Kalinar Oscorn - anyone who wants a quick way out, come touch me Czolg - uh what?
+Czolg crumbled a fire dog with his spear and then stabbed a fire giant, telling Oscorn "We need to go!"
+ADC waved his staff again, creating a wall of ice that separated three fire giants from Fennuris and Kalinar.
+Oscorn offered a quick way out for anyone who wanted it, and Czolg and the others began to fight their way out.

-Kalinar blasts the fire giant near Silvius
-Silvius jumps on Kazik and runs around to hit each of the dogs with the spirits surrounding him Fire giants start smashing through the ice
-Another fire giant slashed Czolg with his sword but missed with his second swing.
-Czolg stabs back three times, hitting once Oscorn tolled the dead an injured fire dog
-ADC waves staff again creating a cone of cold at the fire giants Fennuris shoots a fire giant and surprises him with a strike to the head Kalinar finishes off a fire giant with blasts
-Silvius finished off another fire giant and charges towards the throne.
-Sees a multiheaded monster.
-Tells the others what he sees.
-Hits the monster with spirit guardians and disappears
-Fire giants charge at the team while avoiding the worst of the ice wall damage Oscorn “everyone that wants out hold my hand!”
-Czolg stabs the fire giant in front of him
-ADC - “I’m definitely good to leave with Oscorn now” Fire giant pulled away from Czolg.
-A second fire giant rushed away Fennuris continues firing but misses and falls down Kalinar hits the fire giant between him and Silvius.
-Tentacle attacks it with cold that was more than a tickle Silvius tells to the team “if you have to go, go!
-I’ll meet you outside” Fire giants beat on the wall of ice.
-Ice flying everywhere Oscorn kills another fire dog with toll the dead
-Czolg killed a fire dog and ran back to group “there’s a dragon over there!”
+Silvius charged towards the throne, where he saw a hydra with 5 heads.
+He hit the monster with spirit guardians and disappeared, while the fire giants charged at the team, trying to break through the wall of ice.
+Oscorn used his toll the dead to kill another fire dog, and Czolg killed another one.
+Kalinar hit the hydra with vicious blasts, causing one head to explode and fall to the ground.

+Czolg and the fire giants continued to trade blows, but Silvius and Kazik couldn't find how the fire giants were getting through the wall of ice.
+Suddenly, Czolg yelled, "There's a dragon over there!"

-Kalinar hits the multiheaded monster with vicious blasts One head explodes off and falls to the ground.
-Stump Grows in to two heads Silvius and Kazik charge forward and check the wall but can’t find how the fire giants got through Czolg and the fire giants continue to trade blows.
-Fire giant angry he can’t hit Czolg
+Kalinar was the first to act, hitting the monster with a series of vicious energy blasts.
+One head exploded off and fell to the ground, but the stump soon grew into two new heads.
+Silvius and Kazik charged forward to engage it, while Czolg continued to trade blows with the fire giants.

+Silvius and Kazik searched for the passage the Snure and hte other fire giants took, but the wall behind it appeared to be solid and impenetrable.
+Frustrated, they returned to the team.
+Meanwhile, Czolg and the fire giants continued their dance of death, each trying to land a blow.
+The fire giant was becoming increasingly angry, as it couldn't seem to land a hit on the nimble and quick Czolg.

 Can the team make it out of the volcano and away from Snure's forces?
 Is this the wyrm Jarl warned the team about?
 Where is the bard going?